romqrq/Pawer/README.md

    - Implementation of a field on services and stores cards near the promotional codes displaying an expiration date as a way to create the sense of urgency on users.

+10. One feedback per user

+    - Creation of a separate collection for the feedbacks containing the id for the store or service that is receiving the feedback, the id of the user who left the feedback, the positive or negative feedback and add a field for a text feedback where the user can write and explain the reasons for the feedback.

 This section will continue to grow as the site is deployed to it's own domain.
 New issues and needs will be found as we continually revaulate the application and other can become apparent as the site is used.

 # Information Architecture